BernardoAO/BDT-VPC/README.md

 ## IMPORT

-An example of how to import the data in Python can be found in the file "Import_VPC.py" and in Matlab in the file "VPC_Neuron_analyser.mlx" under the section "Import".
+An example of how to import the data in Python can be found in the file "Import_VPC.py" and in MATLAB in the file "VPC_Neuron_analyser.mlx" under the section "Import".

 ## ANALYSIS

-Analyses for the VPC and the RNN data were done in Matlab, with the file:
+Analyses for the VPC and the RNN data were done in MATLAB, with the file:

 ->  VPC_Neuron_analyser.mlx